-Other auxiliary relations and coefficients for the S-A turbulence model can be found in [28,58].
+Other auxiliary relations and coefficients for the SA turbulence model can be found in [28,58].

-2.2 Navier-Stokes Equations Solver
+B. Navier-Stokes Equations Solver

-The in-house high order CFD code Flow-Acoustics-Structure Interaction Package (FASIP) is used to solve the 2D URANS equations.
-A 3rd order WENO scheme for the inviscid flux [59-64] and 4th order central differencing for the viscous terms [60,64] are employed to discretize the Navier-Stokes equations.
-The low diffusion E-CUSP scheme suggested by Zha et al [61] based on the Zha-Bilgen flux vector splitting [65] is utilized with the WENO scheme to evaluate the inviscid fluxes.
+The in-house high-order CFD code Flow-Acoustics-Structure Interaction Package (FASIP) is used to solve the two-dimensional URANS equations.
+A third-order Weighted Essentially Non-Oscillatory (WENO) scheme for the inviscid flux [59-64] and fourth-order central differencing for the viscous terms [60,64] are employed to discretize the Navier-Stokes equations.
+The low-diffusion E-CUSP scheme suggested by Zha et al. [61] based on the Zha-Bilgen flux vector splitting [65] is used with the WENO scheme to evaluate the inviscid fluxes.
 All the simulations in this study are conducted as unsteady time-accurate simulations.
-The second order time accurate implicit method with pseudo time and Gauss-Seidel line relaxation is used to achieve a fast convergence rate [59, 66].
-Parallel computing is implemented to save wall clock simulation time [66, 67].
-The numerical results are timeaveraged results after the flows and all the aerodynamic forces become dynamically stable.
-The FASIP code is intensively validated for CFWJ simulations [22-25, 27, 29, 67-72].
-Particularly, the predicted power coefficient P_c of CFWJ agrees very well with the experiment [24], which provides a solid support for the energy prediction in the present study.
+The second-order time-accurate implicit method with pseudotime and Gauss-Seidel line relaxation is used to achieve a fast convergence rate [59,66].
+Parallel computing is implemented to save wall-clock simulation time [66,67].
+The numerical results are time-averaged results after the flows and all the aerodynamic forces become dynamically stable.
+The FASIP code is intensively validated for CFWJ simulations [22-25,27,29,67-72].
+Particularly, the predicted power coefficient Pc of CFWJ agrees very well with the experiment [24], which provides a solid support for the energy prediction in the present study.
 Rumsey [51] compared different turbulent models for the NASA hump simulation.
-The S-A one equation model performs reasonably well to predict the surface pressure distribution, separation onset and separation bubble length.
-It behaves as well as other RANS models such as SST model.
+The SA oneequation model performs reasonably well to predict the surface pressure distribution, separation onset, and separation bubble length.
+It behaves as well as other Reynolds-averaged Navier-Stokes (RANS) models such as the Shear Stress Transport (SST) model.

-3 The NASA Hump
+III.
+NASA Hump